Earn National Recognition

 Illinois Green Ribbon Schools serve as a model for integrating environmental sustainability into every aspect of our schools.
 If a school is nominated at the state level, their application is sent to the national level for potential recognition as a U.S. Department of Education Green Ribbon School.

-2023 Honorees from Illinois
+Past Honorees of Illinois

 Urban Prairie Waldorf School, Chicago, IL